2023 Nigerien coup d'état: Aftermath

-Disruption within Niger following the coup has continued, with demonstrations, censorship of broadcasts and interruptions to power supplies, as well as evacuations of foreign nationals.
-The situation eventually escalated into a serious international crisis that has led to threats of military intervention by ECOWAS and heightened tensions and military mobilization in Niger.
+Disruption within Niger following the coup continued, with demonstrations, censorship of broadcasts and interruptions to power supplies, as well as evacuations of foreign nationals.
+The situation escalated into a serious international crisis leading to threats of military intervention by ECOWAS and heightened tensions and military mobilization in Niger.

 On 10 August, the junta declared a new government, naming 21 ministers led by Prime Minister Ali Lamine Zeine in an announcement on Télé Sahel by "secretary-general of the government" Mahamane Roufai Laouali.
-Three Generals who were members of the CNSP were named to head the Interior, Defense and Sports ministries.
+Three generals who were members of the CNSP were named to head the Interior, Defense and Sports ministries.

 The heavy pressure from the international community and ECOWAS to hand over power, has prompted the junta to seek support from like-minded regimes in the region.
-On 2 August, a junta delegation headed by General Salifou Mody traveled to Bamako, Mali and then to Ouagadougou, Burkina Faso.
-On 12 August, a delegation from the putschists, led by General Moussa Salaou Barmou, visited Conakry to ask Guinea for support, and was received by the head of the Guinean junta, Mamadi Doumbouya.
+On 2 August, a junta delegation headed by General Salifou Mody traveled to Bamako, Mali, and then to Ouagadougou, Burkina Faso.
+On 12 August, a delegation from the putschists, led by General Moussa Salaou Barmou, visited Conakry to ask Guinea for support and was received by the head of the Guinean junta, Mamadi Doumbouya.

 On 13 August, the junta announced that it would prosecute Bazoum for "high treason" and "undermining the country's security".

-On 20 August, Tchiani promised to return Niger to civilian rule within three years after meeting ECOWAS mediators in Niamey.
+On 20 August, Tiani promised to return Niger to civilian rule within three years after meeting ECOWAS mediators in Niamey.
 On 22 August, the African Union suspended Niger from the bloc and told its members to avoid any action that might legitimize the junta.
 The junta gradually reopened Niger's borders, starting with crossings to Algeria, Burkina Faso, Mali, Libya, and Chad on 1 August, followed by its airspace on 4 September.

 On 24 September, French President Emmanuel Macron announced France was pulling its troops as well as diplomatic staff, including its ambassador Sylvain Itté, from Niger by the end of 2023.
 Prior to this, Itté had defied the junta's demand for his expulsion, which led to a total blockade of the French embassy in Niamey.

-Political consolidation and regional realignment

-Following the July 2023 coup, General Abdourahamane Tchiani established the National Council for the Safeguard of the Homeland (CNSP), suspending the constitution and dissolving state institutions.
-In August 2023, Tchiani appointed a 21-member cabinet led by Prime Minister Ali Lamine Zeine.
-The junta's actions, including detaining President Mohamed Bazoum and suppressing political opposition, drew widespread international condemnation.
-Despite ECOWAS's initial threats of military intervention, the bloc's response was limited, highlighting challenges in enforcing democratic norms among member states.

-In January 2024, Niger, along with Mali and Burkina Faso, withdrew from ECOWAS and formed the Alliance of Sahel States (AES), aiming to bolster regional security cooperation and reduce reliance on Western partners.
+The international community's response to the coup was marked by a mix of sanctions and diplomatic efforts.
+While ECOWAS imposed sanctions and suspended Niger's membership, the African Union also suspended Niger from its activities.
+Western nations, including France and the United States, condemned the coup and suspended aid.
+In contrast, the junta sought to strengthen ties with non-Western partners, notably Russia, signaling a significant shift in Niger's foreign policy.